csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Still other methods return information about the database itself.
 The code in Figure 5.3 illustrates how to find information about columns (attributes) of relations in a database.
 The variable conn is assumed to be a handle for an already opened database connection.
 The method getColumns takes four arguments: a catalog name (null signifies that the catalog name is to be ignored), a schema name pattern, a table name pattern, and a column name pattern.
 The schema name, table name, and column name patterns can be used to specify a name or a pattern.
 Patterns can use the SQL string matching special characters “%” and “ ”; for instance, the pattern “%” matches all names.
 Only columns of tables of schemas satisfying the specified name or pattern are retrieved.
 Each row in the result set contains information about one column.
 The rows have a number of columns such as the name of the catalog, schema, table and column, the type of the column, and so on.

-Examples of other methods provided by DatabaseMetaData that provide information about the database include those for retrieval of metadata about relations (getTables()), foreign-key references (getCrossReference()), au- thorizations, database limits such as maximum number of connections, and so on.
+Examples of other methods provided by DatabaseMetaData that provide information about the database include those for retrieval of metadata about relations (getTables()), foreign-key references (getCrossReference()), authorizations, database limits such as maximum number of connections, and so on.

 The metadata interfaces can be used for a variety of tasks.
 For example, they can be used to write a database browser that allows a user to find the tables in a database, examine their schema, examine rows in a table, apply selections to see desired rows, and so on.
 The metadata information can be used to make code